Cystic Lung Disease: Symptoms and Treatment

 Cystic Lung Disease is typically diagnosed through a combination of medical history, physical examination, and various tests.

-- Imaging tests: Chest Xray, CT scan, MRI
+- Imaging Tests: Chest X-ray, CT scan, and MRI to visualize lung cysts and abnormalities

 Cystic Lung Disease is managed through a combination of medical interventions and lifestyle changes aimed at improving symptoms and slowing disease progression.